MicrosoftDocs/powerapps-docs/powerapps-docs/maker/monitor-canvasapps.md

 ### Advanced setting: Debug published app

 If you want to view the source expressions in the Monitor for the published app, you need to turn on a new setting to publish the expressions with the app.
 This setting is similar to generating a debug file in traditional development.
 Publishing source expressions with your app is optional.
-Even when this setting is off, you will still be able to see the events happening in your app, but you won’t be able to map these to specific expressions or formulas.
+Even when this setting is off, you can still see the events happening in your app, but you can't map these events to specific expressions or formulas.

 To enable this setting, go to **File** > **Settings** > **Advanced settings** > Turn **Debug published app** to *On*.